walter76/crc-checker/doc/article.md

 I am aware that there are already a lot of good CRC-Checkers available.
-My primary goal is not to have a fast implementation, but to learn something about optimization (multi-threading) on Windows with .NET and performance analysis with the [Windows Performance Toolkit](https://msdn.microsoft.com/en-us/windows/hardware/commercialize/test/wpt/index).
+My primary goal is not to have a fast implementation, but to learn something about optimization (multi-threading) with C#/.NET on Windows and performance analysis with the [Windows Performance Toolkit](https://msdn.microsoft.com/en-us/windows/hardware/commercialize/test/wpt/index).

 By posting this article I hope that others can also benefit from my learning